jiriklepl/NSWI080/task3/Input-Artemis/README.md

 I decided to add REPORT_TYPE_CANCELED, and then accountsBalances map mapping accounts to balances (everyone gets 100'000 upon account creation).
 I decided to check whether both accounts exist and whether the client has enough money and then I decided to update usign the CompareExchange-style version of replace (because we are a bank)

+## Debugging

+I had to change goods to just prices in publishGoodsList and processOffer.
+This makes the overal design even better as there was a little bit of unnecessary redundancy there.

+I added check(), with an user option "c" which uses similar mechanism to the one with "new account", but with the replyQueue and everything was changed accordingly.